Ruiz Jr vs Joshua 2: Anthony Joshua eager to see title belts and vows 'I’ll take his head off'

 Non-Sky customers: Buy Ruiz Jr v Joshua 2

-The tension will ramp up at Wednesday afternoon's press conference, where Joshua and Ruiz Jr will go face to face ahead of Saturday's heavyweight championship rematch, live on Sky Sports Box Office with ring-walks from 8.30pm.
+The tension will ramp up at the press conference, where Joshua and Ruiz Jr will go face to face ahead of Saturday's heavyweight championship rematch, live on Sky Sports Box Office with ring-walks from 8.30pm.

 Joshua, now-infamously, allowed his challenger to touch the title belts in the press conference prior to their first fight in New York six months ago, before then dramatically losing them inside the ring a few days later.